-When defiant toddlers throw their bottles, frustrated parents often ask parenting expert Catherine Pearlman, author of the book Ignore It! how to discipline their toddlers.
-The tough but fair answer is that it isn’t possible.
+When defiant toddlers throw their bottles, frustrated parents often turn to parenting expert Catherine Pearlman, author of the book Ignore It!
+The tough but fair answer she gives is that disciplining a toddler isn’t possible.
 Generally speaking, you can’t effectively discipline a child until they’re at least 2 years old — about the same time your toddler-age kid is ready for potty training.
 “If they’re ready for potty training, they’re ready for consequences,” Pearlman says.

 How to Discipline a Toddler